 Fourth Tip: Use the Hootsuite or Twitter app to keep tabs on your Twitter messages and engagement!

-Fifth Tip: Get active on Blab!
+Fifth Tip: Live stream on Facebook.
 Host your own shows, highlight new songs, play for the audience and interview other musicians.
 Share your recording process.
-Also join other Blabs and meet new people.
-Network, network, network.

 Carol Lawrence is the owner of Social Media Help 4 U, a virtual based business that supports authors and businesses based on integrity.
 Social Media Help 4 U offers conscious business services, providing intuitive and skill based social media management & consulting.
 Looking for social media assistance to grow your online presence and provide top notch customer service?
 Have a marketing budget?
 Look no further.
 Multiple packages available.
 Perfect for for the company who knows the value of a marketing budget and needs help putting their company on the social map!
 Contact her today!